ddeeproton2/vosk-android-demo-2024-TTS-Voice-over-HTTP/ReadMe.md

 http://your_ip_phone/?message=mymessage

 You must script this part.
 But this is why this application is cool :)

+You can see how to do this server here https://github.com/ddeeproton2/vosk-python/tree/main/others/NodeJS/socketionodejs
 ____________________________

 The apk Android French language is here: